sergei-mironov/litrepl/README.md

 PlAcEhOlDeR
 \end{lresult}

-Commented \texttt{lresult} environmet is recognized as a section for verbatim results.
+Commented \texttt{lresult} environmet is still recognized as an output section.
 This way users can generate parts of the latex document.

+\begin{lcode}
+print("Hi")
+\end{lcode}

 %\begin{lresult}
 PlAcEhOlDeR
 %\end{lresult}

+For LaTeX, VimREPL also recognises \texttt{linline} tag for which it prints its first argument and pastes the result in place of the second argument.

+\linline{W}{?}

 \end{document}
 ````